CENTENARY STAGE COMPANY AND CENTENARY UNIVERSITY’S NEXTSTAGE REPERTORY OPENS SWEAT BY LYNN NOTTAGE NEXT WEEK

-Centenary Stage Company and Centenary University’s all student NEXTstage Repertory presents
+Centenary Stage Company and Centenary University’s NEXTstage Repertory presents

-For more information or to purchase tickets visit centenarystageco.orgor call the Centenary Stage Company box office at (908) 979 – 0900.
-The box office is located in the Lackland Performing Arts Center on the campus of Centenary University at 715 Grand Ave.
+For more information or to purchase tickets, visit centenarystageco.org or call the Centenary Stage Company box office at (908) 979 – 0900.
+The box office is open Monday through Friday from 1 – 5 PM and two hours prior to all performances.
+The Centenary Stage Company box office is located in the Lackland Performing Arts Center on the campus of Centenary University at 715 Grand Ave.
 Hackettstown, NJ.
-The box office is open Monday through Friday from 1 – 5pm and two hours prior to every performance.
-Centenary Stage Company can also be found across social media platforms; Facebook, Instagram and Twitter.
-Like and follow to receive the latest in Centenary Stage Company news and special offers.
+Centenary Stage Company can also be found across social media platforms; Facebook, Twitter and Instagram.
+Like and follow to receive the latest in CSC news and special offers.

-The 2018-2019 season of performing arts events at the Centenary Stage Company is made possible through the generous support of the Geraldine R. Dodge Foundation, the NJ State Council on the Arts, the Shubert Foundation, the Blanche and Irving Laurie Foundation, the Sandra Kupperman Foundation, and CSC corporate sponsors, including Premier Season Sponsor Heath Village Retirement Community, The House of the Good Shepherd, Silver Sponsors Hackettstown Medical Center, Home Instead Senior Care (Washington), Fulton Bank of New Jersey, and Centenary Stage Company members and supporters.
+The 2020-2021 season of performing arts events at the Centenary Stage Company is made possible through the generous support of the Geraldine R. Dodge Foundation, the NJ State Council on the Arts, the Shubert Foundation, the Blanche and Irving Laurie Foundation, the Sandra Kupperman Foundation, and CSC corporate sponsors, including Premiere Season Sponsor The House of the Good Shepherd, Silver Sponsors Hackettstown Medical Center Atlantic Health System, Home Instead Senior Care (Washington), and Fulton Bank, and Centenary Stage Company members and supporters.